thu-spmi/CAT/egs/cv-lang10/readme.md

 We adapt the Conformer and CTC to train our models.
 Three training strategies were applied for comparison, which are monolingual, multilingual and cross-lingual training.

 #### [Monolingual](./exp/Monolingual/readme.md)
-10 monolingual phoneme-based ASR models are trained on each language dataset seperately and then is evaluated on test dataset of corresponding language whitout fine-tuneing.
+10 monolingual phoneme-based ASR models are trained on the training set of each language seperately and then is evaluated on the test set of the corresponding language without fine-tuneing.
 For Indonesian and Polish, the training data is divided into three scales: 1 hour, 10 hours, and full.
-And the phoneme-based model and subword-based model are both trained with these scales data seperately.
+Both phoneme-based model and subword-based model are trained with these scales of data seperately.
 #### [Multilingual](./exp/Multilingual/readme.md)
-3 phoneme-based models of different sizes are trained, including small(90 MB), medium(218 MB) and large(543 MB).
+3 phoneme-based models of different sizes are trained, including small (90 MB), medium (218 MB) and large (543 MB).
 And subword-based and wav2vec-based model of small size are also trained for comprison.
 The multilingual ASR model are trained on CV-lang10 data and then is evaluated on test dataset of corresponding language whitout fine-tuneing.
 #### [Crosslingual](./exp/Crosslingual/readme.md)
 To test different multilingual pre-trained models for crosslingual speech recognition, we conduct phoneme-based and subword-based crosslingual fine-tuning on unseen languages.
 All of the Crosslingual models are fine-tuned on the basis of the pretrained multilingual phoneme-based model of small size, subword-based model or wav2vec-based model with the same fine-tuning strategy.
 The performence of the fine-tuned models are evaluated on 2 unseen languages dataset.